 Plastic ancillary equipment are those most directly linked to primary processing equipment.
 Without these specialist pieces of support equipment, the production machine wouldn’t correctly function.
 Ancillaries vary from individual items (e.g. a material hopper loader) through to complete material feed systems that deliver different materials to machines around the production unit.

-Ancillaries can be grouped into seven main categories.
+Ancillaries can be grouped into seven main categories, as seen below:

 Conveyors used in plastic manufacturing environments are generally belt conveyors.
 Flat-bed conveyors are typically used in conjunction with robots.
 The robots ‘pick’ and ‘place’ components onto the belt, within a guarded area.
 The belt can either run at a continuous rate or can be set to index forward a set amount when sent a signal from the robot.
 Sensors are sometimes employed to ensure that the previously deposited item has moved clear, and to sense if the conveyor belt is at capacity.